qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 Avoiding the former means not allowing people you don't know to register runners for your repository, organization, or instance.

 The latter is a bit more complicated.
-If you're using a private Gitea instance for your company, you may not need to worry about security since you trust your colleagues and can hold them accountable.
+If you're using a private RIA Hub instance for your company, you may not need to worry about security since you trust your colleagues and can hold them accountable.

 For public instances, things are a little different.
 Here's how we do it on [gitea.com](http://gitea.com/):